AlexBarbatsalos/Multilabel-Vector-Space_model-based-Sentiment-Analysis/README.md

 In the follwowing I will list some distinctive features of our approach for better user orientation.

-(1) The SA framework is based on SentiArt, a VSM-based SA tool, for reference see the important papers (2) Our objective is finding sets of labels for DISCRETE EMOTIONS in vector space to reliably predict human-rated sentiment across two GERMAN data sets:
+(1) The SA framework is based on SentiArt, a VSM-based SA tool, for reference see the important papersn/ (2) Our objective is finding sets of labels for DISCRETE EMOTIONS in vector space to reliably predict human-rated sentiment across two GERMAN data sets:
       - The DENN_BAWL ('Discrete Emotion Norms for Nouns: Berlin Affective Word List';see Briesemeister et al., 2011)
       - A Harry Potter chapter consisting of 120 Sentences